- Unsure of which type of accounting is for you? An internship can help you sample different areas of business and industry.

 Choosing a specialty

 Accounting is a vast field.
-There are 117,000 Chartered Accountants across Australia and New Zealand working in a diverse range of roles, from Big 4, Mid-tier Accounting Firms, Small Accounting Practices, Corporate Organisations, Government and Not-for-profit companies.
+Chartered Accountants Australia and New Zealand (CA ANZ) represents 131,673 financial professionals working in a diverse range of roles, from Big 4, Mid-tier Accounting Firms, Small Accounting Practices, Corporate Organisations, Government and Not-for-profit companies.
 These members deliver professional services in taxation, audit and assurance, financial and business services, insolvency, corporate finance, forensic accounting, management consulting and many other areas of specialisation.

 How will you ever know what you like doing - until you give it a shot?